 Fresh fruit and desserts were complimentary as a welcome gift.
 I’m not sure if it was because of Brandon’s Diamond status, or if it comes with the King Executive Peak Suite.
 But either way, you bet those chocolates were gone by nighttime!

-Access to the Executive Club Lounge at the Conrad Hong Kong is for Hilton Diamond members or guests staying on one of the “executive” floors.
+Access to the Executive Club Lounge is for Hilton Diamond members or guests staying on one of the “executive” floors.
 We had access through the King Executive Peak Suite and Brandon’s Hilton Honors Diamond status.

-The Executive Club Lounge at the Conrad Hong Kong actually consists of four very large rooms with comfortable seating.
+The Executive Club Lounge actually consists of four very large rooms with comfortable seating.
 We had no problem being seated at any time of the day.
 It is a bit fuller in the mornings and evenings for breakfast and cocktails, but we never had to wait.

 While guests with access could enter at any time of day for basic refreshments and small snacks, there was a more extensive selection at certain times of the day.